gpbl/react-day-picker/website/docs/api/interfaces/daypickerprops.md

 • `Optional` **prevLabel**: *undefined* \| *string*

-Label used for the previous month button in [Navigation](customcomponents.md#navigation).
+Label used for the previous month button in [[Navigation]].
 Set it to empty string to hide the button.

 ___